jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Vemerak.md

 RacialMods:
 Languages: Aklo
 SQ:
+SpecialAbilities:
+  Breath Weapon (Su): >
-SpecialAbilities: Breath Weapon (Su) A vemerak's acidic breath weapon has no effect on inorganic or undead material.
+    A vemerak's acidic breath weapon has no effect on inorganic or undead material.
 If the breath weapon deals damage to a living fleshy creature, the acid creates a transparent cloud of foul-smelling vapor that fills that creature's space and persists for 1 round.
 Any creature in or passing through the cloud must make a DC 24 Fortitude save or be nauseated for 1d4 rounds.
 This cloud is a poison effect.
 The save DCs are Constitution-based.
+  Earthquake (Su): >
-Earthquake (Su) As a full-round action, a vemerak can burrow its tentacles, legs, and mouth into the ground-this action does not provoke attacks of opportunity.
+    As a full-round action, a vemerak can burrow its tentacles, legs, and mouth into the ground-this action does not provoke attacks of opportunity.
 At the start of the next round, it creates an effect identical to an earthquake spell (CL 17th).
 A vemerak can maintain this zone of trembling earth indefinitely, as long as it continues to take full-round actions to maintain the effect.
+  Spore Cloud (Su): >
-Spore Cloud (Su) A unique form of magic-resistant mold grows upon the body of a vemerak.
+    A unique form of magic-resistant mold grows upon the body of a vemerak.
 This mold is the source of the vemerak's spell resistance.
 When the vemerak moves, the mold exudes a cloud of spores in a 30-foot radius that acts as a targeted greater dispel magic (CL 17th) against the highest caster level magical effect the cloud touches as part of the vemerak's move that turn.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: